Chaboddunamis/amoganla/content/pages/index.md

         media_width: sixty
       - title: Community Engagement
         subtitle: >-
-          I create programmes that improve coeatmunities and how people participate.
+          I create programmes that improve comunities and how people participate.
 I cr
         content: >-
           Managing an online business is a full-time job.
 I will make sure your